-Section I: Formalities and procedures requested for the execution Tick and complete, if applicable It is requested that the executing authority comply with the following formalities and procedures(): •••• 2.
-Tick and complete, if applicable □ It is requested that one or several officials of the issuing State assist in the execution of the EIO in support of the competent authorities of the executing State. he Contact details of the officials: •••• Languages that may be used for communication: ••••
+Section I: Formalities and procedures requested for the execution 1.
+Tick and complete, if applicable It is requested that the executing authority comply with the following formalities and procedures(...):..... .....
+2. Tick and complete, if applicable $\square$ It is requested that one or several officials of the issuing State assist in the execution of the EIO in support of the competent authorities of the executing State.
+Contact details of the officials: .....
+Languages that may be used for communication:.....

 Section J:Legal Remedies

 1. Please indicate if a legal remedy has already been sought against the issuing of an EIO, and if so please provide further details (description of the legal remedy, including necessary steps to take and deadlines):

 2. Authority in the issuing State which can supply further information on procedures for seeking legal remedies in the issuing State and on whether legal assistance and interpretation and translation is available: Name:

 Contact person (if applicable):

-Address: Tel.
-No: (country code) (area/city code)

-Fax No: (country code) (area/city code)
+Address: .....
+Tel.
+No: (country code) (area/city code) Fax No: (country code) (area/city code) E-mail: .....

-E-mail:

-Section K:Details of the authority which issued the EIO

-Tick the type of authority which issued the EIO:
+ails of the authority which issued the EIO of authority which issued the EIO:

-□ judicial authority
+~ 1 ial authority

-any other competent authority as defined by the law of the issuing State

-Please also complete section (L)
+other competent authority as defined by the law of the issuing State Please also complete section (L)

-Tieuse uiso complete section (L)

-Name of authority:
+Name of auth •

-Name of representative / contact point:
+v 1 esentative / contact point:

 File

-no.:

-Address:

-Tel.
-No: (country code) (area/city
+ntry code) (area/city

-code)
+,

-Fax No: (country code) (area/city
+, ntry code) (area/city

-code)

-Email
+E- mail

-Languages in which it is possible to communicate with the issuing authority:
+0 0 which it is possible to communicate with the issuing authority:

-If different from above, the contact details of the person(s) to contact for additional information or to make practical arrangements for the transfer of evidence:
+om above, the contact details of the person(s) to contact for additional information

+0 00 0 actical arrangements for the transfer of evidence:

 Name / Title / Organisation:

-Address:

-Email / Contact Phone No.:
+ct Phone No.:

-Signature of the issuing authority and/or its representative certifying the content of the
+he issuing authority and/or its representative certifying the content of the ate and correct:

-EIO as accurate and correct:

 Name:

-Post held (title/grade):
+Post held (title z/grade):

-Date:
+Date: (f mailable)

-Official stamp (if available):
+Official stamp ) (if available):

 Section L Details of the judicial authority which validated the EIO

 Please indicate the type of judicial authority which has validated this EIO:

-□ (a) judge or court
+- □ (a) judge or court

-□ (b) investigating judge
+- □ (b) investigating judge

-□ (c) public prosecutor
+- □ (c) public prosecutor

 Official name of the validating authority:

-Name of its representative: •••••
+Name of its representative:

 Post held (title/grade):

-File •••••

 File

 no:

-Address: ••••••
+Address:

 Tel.
 No: (country code) (area/city code)

-Tel.
-Ivo.
-(Country Code) (drewelly Code)

 Fax No: (country code) (area/city

 code)

-E-
+E -

-mail: •••••
+mail:

-Languages in which it is possible to communicate with the validating authority ; :
+Languages in which it is possible to communicate with the validating authority:

-•••••

-Diagonia di agonto if the amain contrat a sint for the contrat of 41. a.

-Please indicate if the main contact point for the executing authority should be issuing authority ine:
+Please indicate if the main contact point for the executing authority should be the: issuing authority

-□ validating authority
+validating authority

 Signature and details of the validating authority

 Name:

 Post held (title/grade):

 Date:

 Official stamp (if available):